borg/Mobile-Application-Development/Classes/Class 3B - React Native.md

 ### flex

 `flexDirection` controls the direction in which the children of a node are laid out.
 This is also referred to as the main axis.
+Flexbox is (aside from optional wrapping) a single-direction layout concept.
+Think of flex items as primarily laying out either in horizontal rows or vertical columns.

 `justifyContent` describes how to align children within the main axis of their container.

 `alignItems` describes how to align children along the cross axis of their container.

+`alignContent` defines the distribution of lines along the cross-axis.

 With `flexDirection:'column'` (default), to align items horizontally use ` alignItems: 'center'`, and vertically `justifyContent:flex-start/center/space-between/flex-end`